Creating a Git Remote Repository from a Local Host

 [01] Prerequisites

-[02] Issue a Token
+[02] Issue a Personal Access Token

-User Profile → Settings → Developer settings → Personal access tokens
+Navigate to: User Profile → Settings → Developer settings → Personal access tokens

-- For Select scopes, check the entire
+- Under Select scopes, check the entire

 [03] Using the API

 3-1.
-Verify the API works
+Verify the API connection

 1